chaconcarlos/programming-exercises/cpp/study-guide.md

 Other advice
 ------------
-* Use a stringstream from sstream for situations that we have to format a string. std::string is mutable and can be used when there's a lot of concatenations.
+* Use a `stringstream` from `sstream` for situations that we have to format a string. std::string is mutable and can be used when there's a lot of concatenations.
 * Integer division returns the lowest next integer (floor).
-* `const` vs `constexpr` for defining static constants.
+* `const` vs `constexpr` for defining native type static constants.
 Given
 ```cpp
 const     double PI1 = 3.141592653589793;
 constexpr double PI2 = 3.141592653589793;
 ```

 Both PI1 and PI2 are constant, meaning you can not modify them.
 However only PI2 is a compile-time constant.
 It shall be initialized at compile time.
 PI1 may be initialized at compile time or run time.
-So for **static constants, prefer `constexpr`**.
+So for **native type static constants, prefer `constexpr`**.
+For objects, it's necessary to use `const` still.

 Coding Problems
 ---------------